 What if the list means nothing to me?

 If you still feel you’re unsure whether your investments are right for you, you can contact the team at Get Claims Advice for a FREE initial assessment.
 Following the FCA warning about DFMs, we’ve been analysing portfolios on a daily basis to discover whether they really contain the low to medium risk investments people are told that they do.

-If not, we can explain exactly what you’ve gotten into, and even help you pursue a claim for your money on a NO WIN – NO FEE* basis, just like hundreds of other successful clients who’ve won back their pensions with Get Claims Advice Ltd.
+If not, we can explain exactly what you’ve gotten into, and even help you pursue a claim for your money with no upfront cost, just like hundreds of other successful clients who’ve won back their pensions with Get Claims Advice Ltd.

 Please note: you have an initial cooling off period of 14 days, if you cancel outside of this period you may be charged for the work carried out and if we have already submitted your claim, which results in an offer of compensation subsequently being made, we will charge our full fee as per our T&Cs – our fee is 20% + VAT – a total of 24%.